RoiArthurB/OpenMole-PHP-Wrapper/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Apache2 License.
+Distributed under the LGPL 2.1 License.
 See `LICENSE` for more information.